Frank Moya

-Frank Moya (20 January 1929 - 7 December 2021) was an anesthesiologist, businessman, and educator.
+Frank Moya (January 20, 1929 – August 30, 2021) was an American anesthesiologist, businessman, and educator.
 He was widely recognized for his research in obstetric anesthesia and newborn physiology, and joined the University of Miami School of Medicine's Department of Anesthesiology as the youngest department chairman in the country, at the age of 33.
 Moya also held several prestigious national and state Anesthesiology positions and founded the Frank Moya Continuing Education Programs.

 Early life

-Frank Moya was born in 1929 in New York City to poor immigrant Puerto Rican parents in a small hospital just outside of Harlem.
+Frank Moya was born in 1929, in New York City to poor immigrant Puerto Rican parents in a small hospital just outside of Harlem.
 Growing up in and around Harlem in the Great Depression, Moya spoke Spanish exclusively in his first five years of life.
 Moya showed great precocity from a very early age, re-selling surplus newspapers and becoming chief on his local 116th Street Puerto Rican Street gang (at 6 or 7 years old) before leaving Harlem with his family at age 9 to move to the Bronx.
 Moving to the South Bronx allowed Moya to meet his first great loves: reading and the New York City Public Library librarian who introduced him to books, Mrs. Anderson.
 Moya credits her with sparking his love of reading and so changing the course of his life.

 While Moya initially planned to become a civil engineer, a fateful accident when he was twelve inspired him to change his course in life.
 Frank Moya and his brother Robert were throwing knives at a target when a stray blade pierced Robert's leg.
 Moya quickly took control of the situation, dressing the wound, and saving his brother's life.
 The excitement of the experience inspired Moya's interest in medicine.